ShaikhBorhanUddin/Pizza-Topping-Classification/README.md

 ## 🧪 Experiments

-In this project, four different deep learning models were tested to classify pizza toppings: ConvNeXtBase, EfficientNetB4, ResNet101V2, and VGG19.
+In this project, four different deep learning models were tested to classify pizza toppings: `ConvNeXtBase`, `EfficientNetB4`, `ResNet101V2`, and `VGG19`.
 All models were trained using preprocessed images of size 224×224 pixels to ensure compatibility with popular transfer learning architectures.

 A consistent custom head was used across all models for fair comparison: a Dense layer with 512 units and ReLU activation, followed by a Dropout layer with a 0.5 rate to prevent overfitting.
 The training was done with a batch size of 256 for all experiments, promoting efficient GPU utilization.
 Training time was negligible, as nVIDIA A100 gpu was utilized in this experiment.